Skyscanner/pyfailsafe/README.md

 # TypeError is not ZeroDivisionError, so my_async_function was called just once in this example
 ```

-RetryPolicy instances are stateless.
+RetryPolicy instances are immutable and thread-safe.
 They can be safely shared between Failsafe instances.

 ### Failsafe call with abortable exceptions